What are we working on now?

 , which provides training and information for local groups and communities to help them record their wartime heritage.

 The project to add architects who practised in the period before 1840 is now well under way and most architects from this period have now been entered.
 The increasing availability of online resources such as the catalogue compiled by Dr Joe Rock of Edinburgh Dean of Guild drawings, digitised 18th and 19th century newspapers and digitised genealogical information is proving invaluable to this project.Spotlight on Architects series

 A series of short introductory essays on the diverse and fascinating work of a selection of Scotland’s talented local architects.
 The essays are available to download at www.scottisharchitects.org.uk

-Following the completion of our nationwide review of canal buildings on the Scottish Canals estate we have worked in partnership with Scottish Canals on a celebratory retail publication about the extraordinary story of the construction, abandonment and renaissance of these important structures.
-The publication is available to purchase in bookshops and online (RRP £11.99 ISBN 9781 1 84917 165 6).
+Following the completion of our nationwide review of canal buildings on the Scottish Canals estate we have worked in partnership with Scottish Canals to produce a book entitled Scotland’s Canals

 .or call us on 0131 668 8701/8705.